A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Uncertainty quantification

 \subsection{Calibration with conformal predictions}

-In Sect.~\ref{subsec:uq_mn}, the pre-estimates of the per-pixel error bars were based on several assumptions entailing several approximations: \begin{enumerate}[label=$\bullet$] \item \eqref{eq:approx_pmean_denoiser} and \eqref{eq:approx_pvar_denoiser} state that the networks $\deepmodelTrained$ and $\deepmodelbisTrained$ are only approximations to the posterior mean and variance given $\convmapRand_0 = \convmap_0$, respectively.
+In Sect.~\ref{subsec:uq_mn} the pre-estimates of the per-pixel error bars were based on several assumptions entailing several approximations, as listed below. \begin{enumerate}[label=$\bullet$] \item \eqref{eq:approx_pmean_denoiser} and \eqref{eq:approx_pvar_denoiser} state that the networks $\deepmodelTrained$ and $\deepmodelbisTrained$ are only approximations of the posterior mean and variance given $\convmapRand_0 = \convmap_0$, respectively.
 As discussed there, the approximation quality depends on factors such as the complexity of the neural networks used and the quality and diversity of the training data.
-As such, the method primarily captures aleatoric uncertainty---while epistemic uncertainty, associated with model expressiveness or limited knowledge, remains unaddressed. \item \eqref{eq:fixedpointcondition_rand} is yet another approximation of the point estimate which, as we argued there, relies on the assumption that the fixed point $\convmapEstimate$ of PnPMass lies close enough to $\convmap$.
-In practice, this is not necessarily true and thus bias---non-zero residuals in \eqref{eq:fixedpointcondition_rand}---may still be present.
-This is especially true near masked regions where the S/R is very low. \item The per-pixel error bars have been derived under a Gaussian assumption for the posterior distribution, making them only rough uncertainty estimates. \end{enumerate}
+The method therefore primarily captures aleatoric uncertainty, while epistemic uncertainty, associated with model expressiveness or limited knowledge, remains unaddressed. \item \eqref{eq:fixedpointcondition_rand} is yet another approximation of the point estimate which, as we argued there, relies on the assumption that the fixed point $\convmapEstimate$ of PnPMass lies close enough to $\convmap$.
+In practice, this is not necessarily true, and thus bias, that is, nonzero residuals in \eqref{eq:fixedpointcondition_rand}, may still be present.
+This is especially true near masked regions where the S/N is very low. \item The per-pixel error bars have been derived under a Gaussian assumption for the posterior distribution, making them only rough uncertainty estimates. \end{enumerate}

 For all these reasons, the miscoverage inequality as stated in \eqref{eq:miscoveragerate} is not guaranteed to hold.
-In this section, we present a calibration method directly inspired by CQR \citep{Romano2019}, for which we can obtain (marginal) coverage guarantees that are valid for finite samples (non-asymptotic) and do not depend on any assumption on the models or the data distribution (distribution-free).
-The choice of this method over other calibration approaches such as risk-controlling prediction sets \citep{Angelopoulos2022c}, based on concentration inequalities, is motivated by the fact that it explicitly avoids overconservative error bands, making it suitable in a context where one want to get error bars as tight as possible.
-We refer readers to \citet{LetermeDistributionfreeUncertainty2025} for a detailed discussion on this topic.
+In this section, we present a calibration method directly inspired by CQR \citep{Romano2019}, for which we can obtain (marginal) coverage guarantees that are valid for finite samples (non-asymptotic) and do not depend on any assumption on the models or the data distribution (distribution free).
+The choice of this method over other calibration approaches such as risk-controlling prediction sets \citep{Angelopoulos2022c}, based on concentration inequalities, is motivated by the fact that it explicitly avoids overconservative error bands, making it suitable in a context in which the tightest possible error bars are required.
+We refer to \citet{LetermeDistributionfreeUncertainty2025} for a detailed discussion of this topic.